 by Greg and Adrian on 11/16/11 at 12:49 pm

-Web applications are a little more challenging to design than websites.
-Designers need to anticipate user behavior, make users’ lives easier and make the experience as visually appealing as possible.
+Web applications are sometimes more challenging to design than websites.
+Designers need to anticipate user behavior and design an appealing app experience that makes the user’s job easier.
 Many designers tend to do what is easier for them than think about what’s easier for the user.
-The following is a small list of tips that designers often overlook in the process of designing a web application.
+The following is a list of tips that designers often overlook in the process of designing a web app.

 1. The Power of a Good Tooltip

 When you present your web application to a potential customer, the last thing you want to do is ruin your lovely graphic design work by plastering words everywhere to hand hold your new user.
 Tooltips on your icons can help in a big way.
 Tooltips offer users the ability to learn a system by exploring icons without harming their experience.
 People who are learning what all the buttons do can feel immersed in the experience.
 When it comes to mobile displays, you could use a button that toggles the tooltips off and on.
 The first tap would display the tooltip and the second tap would submit the action.

 The tooltip clearly tells users where the icon takes them.

 There is nothing more frustrating than flicking between pages or tabs where the information you need on page 2 was entered on page 1.
 A web app should not force users to remember their details.
 They should simply allow them to do whatever action they need to do, and present them with the most relevant information possible to help them complete their task.
 For example, if a user is required to enter their customer reference number at the beginning of a process, they should not have to re-enter that information a second time.
 If you must ask a user for more than one piece of information that they have to reference elsewhere (bank statement, order reference etc.), you should make them do it all on one page to prevent cognitive overload.